Memory in the LLM Era: Modular Architectures and Strategies in a Unified Framework: Experiments

-(1) In general, higher performance correlates with increased token consumption, reflecting the benefit of extensive LLM utilization.
-However, the design of the memory framework remains the primary determinant of cost efficiency.
-While {\tt MemTree} and {\tt MemOS} achieve high accuracy, they incur substantial token overhead.
-In contrast, {\tt MemoryOS} maintains a competitive balance, achieving strong performance with significantly lower token cost.
-Simpler methods such as {\tt MemoChat} and {\tt MemoryBank} minimize token usage but fail to deliver adequate accuracy.
-Notably, although both {\tt MemGPT} and {\tt MemOS} are inspired by operating systems and employ agent-based updates to autonomously decide which operations to apply, {\tt MemOS} allocates more tokens to sophisticated decision-making, yielding superior performance compared to {\tt MemGPT}.
+In general, higher performance correlates with increased token consumption, reflecting the benefit of extensive LLM utilization. \revise{While {\tt MemGAS} and {\tt MemOS} achieve high accuracy, they incur substantial token overhead.
+In contrast, {\tt MemoryOS} and {\tt LightMem} provide a better trade-off between performance and efficiency, achieving strong performance with significantly lower token costs.} \revise{ As memory volume grows, certain methods, such as {\tt MemTree} and {\tt Zep}, exhibit poor token-cost scalability due to increasing memory update overheads. }

-(2) The granularity of information processing significantly influences token cost.
-During the information extraction phase, this granularity is determined by whether information is extracted from individual dialogue turns or collectively from multiple turns.
-For instance, {\tt MemoryOS} organizes dialogues into segments for mid-term storage, while {\tt MemoryBank} compiles historical messages into summaries at a daily granularity.
-Owing to the strong reasoning capabilities of modern LLMs, such coarsening of granularity does not necessarily compromise performance and may even improve it, offering a viable path toward enhancing memory efficiency.

-(3) As memory volume grows, certain methods exhibit poor scalability in terms of average token cost.
-For {\tt MemTree}, the cost of processing each turn escalates as the tree depth increases with the accumulated dialogue history, since every top-down insertion of a new dialogue node requires updating all nodes along the path.
-Similarly, the graph complexity of {\tt Zep} grows with the number of dialogue turns, leading to rising costs for deduplication and consistency maintenance.
+\revise{ Retrieval latency varies substantially with the complexity of the retrieval pipeline. \texttt{MemTree} achieves the lowest retrieval latency (24.5\,ms), as it treats all tree nodes as a unified set and directly retrieves the relevant nodes without traversing the tree structure. \texttt{LightMem}, a representative lightweight memory method, achieves the second-lowest latency (78.1\,ms).
+In contrast, methods involving query-time LLM calls, for example, to extract entities from the query, generally incur substantially higher retrieval latency. }